 So when assessing the effect of the impairment, the comparison is not with the population at large.
 One looks at the effect of the impairment on the ability of that individual, comparing how he is with the impairment to how he would be without it.
 But the effect is ‘substantial’ if that effect on the individual is more than the kind of difference one might expect taking a cross section of the population.

 Note that since Equality Act 2010 there is a statutory definition of ‘substantial’.
-However, this approach in Paterson was adopted in the Equality Act case of Aderemi v London and South Eastern Railway.
+However, this approach in Paterson was adopted in the Equality Act case of Aderemi v London and South Eastern Railway, 2012.

-Specifically as regards stammering, it is helpful that the court emphasises the importance of whether the difference is more than the kind one might expect taking a cross section of the population is helpful.
+Specifically as regards stammering, it is helpful that the court in Paterson emphasises the importance of whether the difference is more than the kind one might expect taking a cross-section of the population.
 It can be argued that having a difficulty getting words out, like a stammer (even a mild one), is not the kind of thing found in the population generally who do not have a stammer.
-See Is any stammer a ‘disability’?
+See Substantial effect>Going beyond normal differences between people.

 EAT: Normal day-to-day activities nearly always affected, in the case of a listed capability